P3362

 Marigolds perform best in full sun; however, high temperatures at the peak of summer in July and August can cause plants to stall and temporarily decline in growth and bloom.
 Deadhead regularly to increase blooms.

 When employing chemical measures, it is the user’s responsibility to follow label instructions.
-Herbicide labels can be obtained from these websites:
+Herbicide labels can be obtained from these websites: Crop Data Management Systems, Inc., EPA Regulatory and Guidance Information by Topic: Pesticides, Greenbook Label Database.

-Aster yellows disease is transmitted from plant to plant by the aster leafhopper (Macrosteles quarilineatus Forbes).
+Aster yellows disease is transmitted from plant to plant by the aster leafhopper (Macrosteles quadrilineatus Forbes).
 Leafhoppers are light-colored, gnat-sized bugs.
 An effective management system will follow an integrated approach of scouting, insecticides, and good field hygiene to reduce disease spread from infected to healthy plants.

 Harvest and Handling